Project-Readme/ReadMe-EXPO/README.md

 To build you own copy, clone this repository to your local machine and install it with the [npm cli](https://docs.npmjs.com/cli/npm "npm cli documentation") by running `npm install`.

-With Expo install, you can then run `npm start` to launch the app.
+With Expo installed, you can then run `npm start` to launch the app.

+To log in to our app you can create an account or use the following credentals username: guest and password: password.

 ## Features

 **Viewing Screens**

+The home screen of the app is pre-populated with lists of the most popular and most recent articles saved by everyone in ReadMe's community of users.

 |     Login    |  Home
 | ------------------------- |:-----------------------:|